Choosing a business broadband connection

 FTTC can typically achieve maximum 80Mbps download speeds, and 20Mbps upload speeds, although the actual maximum speed of your connection will depend on the length of your phone line to the street cabinet.

-FTTP connections provide end-to-end fibre optic connection from the exchange to your premises.
-They can deliver the fastest speeds, reaching download speeds of 330Mbps and upload speeds of 30Mbps.
-They are usually limited to premises near the telephone exchange.
+FTTP connections provide end-to-end fibre optic connection from the exchange or the service provider's fibre network to your premises.
+They can deliver the fastest speeds, reaching download speeds of 1000Mbps and upload speeds of 1000Mbps.
+Availability is improving as telecom providers continue to invest and build out their fibre network across Northern Ireland.

-At present, only a small number of providers offer packages using the hybrid G.Fast technology as it is only available at a limited number of FTTC subscribers around the UK.
+At present, only a small number of providers offer packages using the hybrid G.Fast technology as it is only available to a limited number of FTTC subscribers around the UK.

 G.Fast uses fibre optic cables from the exchange to the street cabinets, where a device is fitted that increases the maximum broadband speed users can get via their existing copper cables to be greater speeds than standard FTTC technology.